 - allow you access to certain areas of our Sites;

-- register you as a Member and develop your profile and enable you to take advantage of the personalized features of our Sites;
+- develop your profile as part of your ASH membership, membership application or other interaction with ASH, and to enable you to take advantage of the personalized features of our Sites;

 - alert you to special offers, updated information, and our other new services or those of other third-parties;